Ultimaker/cura-build-environment/README.md

-cura-build-environment on Windows requires Visual C++ 2015 (14.0) and MinGW (version 4.9 or higher).
+cura-build-environment on Windows requires Visual C++ 2015 (14.0) and MinGW-w64 (version 4.9 or higher).
 Python and all Python modules are compiled with VC++ and CuraEngine is built with MinGW.